wathmihasara/ASS_4_GRP-10/README.md

   Number_of_Coding_Sequences = c(ecoli_count, deinococcus_count)
 )
 ```
-This code used to summarize the number of coding sequences for both organisms Escherichia coli and Deinococcus radiodurans.
+This code is used to summarize the number of coding sequences for both organisms Escherichia coli and Deinococcus radiodurans.
 This code organizes the data into table format.

 # Printing the table